1. Complete and up-to-date Statistics

 The Teradata NUSI

-The NUSI is not distributed according to a Rowhash.
-NUSI rows are always held together with the AMP that has the corresponding row of the base table.
-Therefore a NUSI access is always an all-AMP operation.
+The NUSI is not distributed based on a Rowhash.
+NUSI rows are consistently stored with the corresponding base table row on the AMP.
+As a result, NUSI access always involves all AMPs.

 The Teradata Row-Partitioned Table